years ago, virtually all carpets were made to last a lifetime if cared for

 designed to last 10-20 years or more before it would show any signs of wearing out.

-Medium and high grades could easily last 30 years or more in heavy traffic
+Medium and higher grades could easily last 30 years or more, even in heavy traffic

 nylon carpets in homes that were originally installed in the 1950's and 1960's.